 The dental crown does not just restore the appearance of your tooth but also its strength and function.
 It can protect the tooth against further damage, support a dental bridge or replace missing teeth.
 It can hold a severely damaged tooth together and eliminate the need for dental extraction, and it can keep teeth that have undergone root canal treatment strong and healthy.

 Taking care of your dental crown can help extend its life.
 The crown itself will not decay.
 However, the tooth beneath it can still be vulnerable, and the gums can be susceptible to gum disease, an infection triggered by the accumulation of plaque and bacteria.
-Our expert in porcelain crowns in Houston recommends brushing twice a day and flossing once a day.
+Our expert in metal free crowns in Houston recommends brushing twice a day and flossing once a day.
 Professional cleanings and dental exams are just as important because they allow us to remove any tartar and plaque buildup and evaluate your dental health, which can reduce your risk of future dental problems.

 Houston Dental Crown Procedure